Mangern/TDT4200/ps02/theory.md

 ## Question 1
 *What speed-up / expected speed-up did you get by parallelising the code?*

+I decided to only time from rank 0, because it depends on all the other ranks.

+An alternative would be to collect timings from all ranks and perform statistics on the collected timings.

 Here are some runs on my local AMD Ryzen 5 5600X 6-Core Processor:

 |         | Sequential | Parallel n=1 | Parallel n=4 | Parallel n=13|